aetosdios27/Visual-Studio-Code-Website-Clone/README.md

 - Responsive design that adapts to various screen sizes
 - Navigation menu similar to the original Visual Studio Code website
 - Sections for features, downloads, and community
-- Footer with links to social media and other resources

 ## Technologies Used